Glossary

 Admin (n): Short for Administrator.

-Administrator (n): A type of user who controls the system configurations, applications, sources, and identities in IdentityNow.
+Administrator (n): A type of user who controls the system configurations, applications, sources, and identities.

 Admin Dashboard (n): An overview of important system information and admin-only menu options.

-API (n): Application Programming Interfaces (APIs) allow system administrators or external systems to request actions in IdentityNow without using the user interface.
+API (n): Application Programming Interfaces (APIs) allow system administrators or external systems to request actions without using the user interface.

 API Key (n): Code used to identify and authenticate an application or user.

-Application: (n): Logical groupings of accounts and access rights.
-Organizations may create applications to provide context for access rights, access requests, and password policies.
+Access Application (n): Logical groupings of access within Identity Security Cloud that provide context for access rights, access requests, and password policies.

 Approval (n): The process of approving an access request.